 Let’s say you run a NYC firm of 40 people.
 Based on data from the USDA, the average American drinks 3.9 cups per day.
 Assuming your employees drink about that each day, they would drink 280 gallons in a month.

-Currently, you’re just providing tap from the sink but a representative from a water delivery company (let’s say it’s Poland Spring) shows up claiming your water is for drinking.
+Currently, you’re just providing tap from the sink but a representative from a water delivery company (let’s say it’s Poland Spring) shows up claiming you’re missing out.
 Before signing up, you do some research.
 You’re debating getting a mid-grade tap filter or signing up to get bottled water delivered for the next 3 years.
 Using data from Poland Spring, Amazon and the NYC DEP, you come up with the following:

 1st month: $656